MohsenAlyafei/arqamAR/readme.md

 Change the characters used with the **[`brackets`](#brackets)** option, and therefore is only available when the **[`brackets`](#brackets)** option is also enabled.

 The default brackets type is the round brackets "()".
-This may be changed to (say) "[" or "{" or "<" or any other character.
+This may be changed to (say) "[]" or "{}" or "<>" or any other characters.

 The setting must contain 2 charaters (the opening type followed by closing type).
 For example: '[]', '{}', '<>', etc. An empty string sets the default '()' type.
 Any other characters may be used.

-If only one charater is used, it will be used for both the opening and closing characters.
+If only one charater is specified, it will be used for both the opening and closing characters.

 ***Examples:***